IHE/RAD.IRA/input/pagecontent/volume-1.md

 TODO: Right before close, the Report Creator can send an update to change the report status.
 Make this a requirement.

-Note that quite often, the Report Creator has some internal mechanism to keep the report for a grace period after signed off and before sending it out to other recipients.
-The Terminate Report Context [RAD-X4] event enables the Image Display to quickly aware that the Report Creator has completed the sign-off without affected by the grace period.
+The Report Creator may have some internal mechanism to keep the report for a grace period after signed off and before sending it out to other recipients.
 The Report Creator persists the report according to its business logic.

-Note that in this use case example, the initiating Driving Application (Image Display) is not the same actor as the terminating Driving Application (Report Creator).
-This requires some coordination between the Image Display and the Report Creator.
-Such coordination is out of scope of this profile.
-Other arrangement is possible so that the same Image Display being both the initiating and terminating Driving Application.
+TODO: Describe what Image Display does when receive the message.

+TODO: Add at the beginning of this use case the role of each actor in this use case.

 <div>
 {%include step5-signoff-report.svg%}